Lost Secrets of the Rig Veda Recovered - Full Text

 'Once we have the key to the meaning of the Cows, the Sun, the Honey-Wine, all the circumstances of the Angiras legend and the action of the Fathers, which are such an incongruous patchwork in the ritualistic or naturalistic and so hopelessly impossible in the historical or Arya-Dravidian interpretation of the hymns, become on the contrary perfectly clear and connected and each throws light on the other.
 We understand each hymn in its entirety and in relation to other hymns; each isolated line, each passage, each scattered reference in the Vedas falls inevitably and harmoniously into a common whole.'
 [Ibid., p.
 384]

-One of the principle names of the radius in the Rig Veda is the divine hero-son Agni, who is described as the divine flame, ray, or hidden One of the 12-month sacrifice.
+One of the principal names of the radius in the Rig Veda is the divine hero-son Agni, who is described as the divine flame, ray, or hidden One of the twelve month sacrifice.
 Agni is said to be hidden in and born forth from the waters.
 In Geometric Keys of Vedic Wisdom, it becomes apparent that these waters are the symbolic ‘waters’ of the vesica piscis.
-It also becomes apparent that the Rishis saw and depicted the multiple vesicae piscis of the Zodiac as heavenly waters, springs, streams or rivers.
+It also becomes apparent that the Rishis saw and depicted the multiple vesicae piscium of the Zodiac as heavenly waters, springs, streams or rivers.
 In the Rig Veda, the victory of the divine heroes culminates in the discovery and release of seven sacred rivers.

 The Seven Rivers of the Zodiac (Vedic Year) from 'Geometric Keys of Vedic Wisdom' (2018), p.
 202.